Coalition Banner

 About the Virginia Beginning Farmer & Rancher Coalition

 The Virginia Beginning Farmer & Rancher Coalition (VBFRC) is a state-wide coalition of agricultural organizations and farm businesses.
-Our long-term goal is to improve opportunities for beginning farmers and ranchers to establish and sustain viable agricultural operations and communities in Virginia.
-To reach our goal, we support the development and enhancement of whole farm planning curriculum and training, online resources, and social networking.
+Our long-term goal is to improve opportunities for beginning farmers and ranchers to establish and sustain viable agricultural operations and communities in Virginia as well as North Carolina bordering counties and Maryland's Eastern Shore. as well as adjacent counties in Maryland and North Carolina.
+To reach our goal, we support the development and enhancement of whole farm planning curriculum and training, online resources and social networking, and the development of a hybrid beginning farmer certification program.
 Our coalition model is a unique approach that allows us to work together to develop and implement our aims.
-The coalition formed in the fall of 2010 and has been active continuously to the present helping to address start up needs of Virginia’s Beginning Farmers and Ranchers
+The coalition formed in the fall of 2010 and has been active continuously to the present helping to address start up needs of Virginia’s Beginning Farmers and Ranchers.

 Program Objectives

-• Coalition Building & Capacity Building: Establish a diverse coalition of stakeholder organizations, agencies, and groups to support the development and growth of outreach, education, training, and networking opportunities for Virginia’s beginning farmers and ranchers
+• Coalition Building & Capacity Building: Support a diverse coalition of stakeholder organizations, agencies, and groups to support the development and growth of outreach, education, training, and networking opportunities for beginning farmers and ranchers in Virginia and adjacent counties in North Carolina and Maryland.

 Beginning Farmer Audience